-This discussion will bring together leading voices from across academia, philanthropy, and government to consider how research can be done with communities rather than to communities, define and provide examples of culturally responsive research, and outline practical strategies researchers can use to address culture and context in their practice.
+This discussion brought together leading voices from across academia, philanthropy, and government to consider how research can be done with communities rather than to communities, define and provide examples of culturally responsive research, and outline practical strategies researchers can use to address culture and context in their practice.

-The event will be held on January 24, 2019 from 3:00 to 4:30 p.m.
-ET at Mathematica’s Washington, DC, office (1100 First Street NE) and will be broadcast live online.
-In-person attendees are encouraged to join a networking reception following the discussion.
+The event was held on January 24, 2019 from 3:00 to 4:30 p.m.
+ET at Mathematica’s Washington, DC, office (1100 First Street NE) and was broadcast online.
+In-person attendees joined a networking reception following the discussion.

 - Barbara Chow, director of education, Heising-Simons Foundation

 - Paul Elam, chief strategy officer, Michigan Public Health Institute

 - Sharon E. Jones, CEO, Jones Diversity (Moderator)